solliancenet/microsoft-postgresql-developer-guide/04_01_AI/07_Postgres_AI_Integration.md

-## Azure Database for PostgreSQL AI
+## Azure Database for PostgreSQL Flexible Server and AI

 ### Vector Databases